cyanff/sumi-chan/README.md

 - **Short-term memory**: Sumi-chan has short-term memory loss >///< She has memory of the active chat window!
 But if you refresh the page, it'll wipe her memory!

-- **Expressive Animations**: Sumi-chan isn't just a disembodied text – she's a fully animated character with a wide range of expressions that will change based on the context of your conversation!
+- **Expressive Animations**: Sumi-chan isn't just a disembodied text – she's an animated character with a wide range of expressions that will change based on the context of your conversation!

 ## Installation